 Dusky sharks, Carcharhinus obscurus, are in trouble.
-Populations off the Atlantic coast are estimated to have declined by 99 percent over the last 40 years as a result of overfishing and bycatch, and the government has failed to take concrete action to help populations recover.
+Populations off the Atlantic coast are estimated to have declined by 65 percent as a result of overfishing and bycatch, and the government has failed to take concrete action to help populations recover.
 In 2000, the National Marine Fisheries Service (NMFS) prohibited fishermen from targeting dusky sharks, but because they did not account for bycatch, populations are still being overfished today.
 Oceana is determined to change the fate of dusky sharks and is embarking on a public awareness campaign to raise concern and to demand concrete measures to ensure that dusky shark populations are no longer overfished and will recover.

 Dusky the Shark has come ashore after reading Oceana’s report Wasted Catch: Unsolved Problems in U.S. Fisheries and learning about his imminent fate as bycatch on a longline if he stays in U.S. waters.
 He is concerned that his entire population is in trouble if no action is taken, so he is seeking help from Oceana.